Kernel-based diffusion approximated Markov decision processes for autonomous navigation and control on unstructured terrains: Real-World Demonstrations in Indoor Cluttered and Outdoor Unstructured Environments

-Fig.~\ref{fig:elevation-rich-exp} demonstrates the snapshots of the robot navigating on a terrain that has varying elevations.
-This environment contains a dune with a maximum height of approximately $1.0m$, a high slope in the middle, and a low slope surface to the left of the robot's initial position.
-In this environment, we use elevation map and importance sampling to construct the MDP, where the weight is given by the slope angle.
-The robot's initial pose directly faces the part of the terrain that has the highest slope angle.
-The goal is placed behind the sand dune indicated as a red circle in the second row of Fig.~\ref{fig:elevation-rich-exp}.
-The shortest path between the robot's initial pose and the goal is a straight line crossing the up-slope terrain, but it is difficult (and dangerous) for the vehicle to traverse.
-We can observe in the first three columns of Fig.~\ref{fig:elevation-rich-exp} that the robot takes safe maneuver to avoid the dangerous terrain.
-This is because we penalize the robot's movement distance on high slope surfaces, the resulting policy can guide the robot to avoid the dune.
-The last column shows that after arriving at the current goal, the vehicle extends its elevation map, updates the MDP, and computes a new policy.
+The third row of Fig.~\ref{fig:elevation-rich-exp} shows another environment that presents unique challenges with a small hill peaking at approximately $1m$ in height, a steep slope in the middle, and a mild slope situated to the left of the robot's initial position.
+The state space is defined over a $10m^2$ elevation map, and the states are sampled using importance sampling, where the slope determines the weights.
+The robot's initial position is purposefully set to face the steepest part of the terrain, directly confronting the environment's most challenging portion.
+We use the frontier-based method~\citep{yamauchi1997frontier} to select temporary goals.
+As shown in Fig.~\ref{fig:elevation-rich-exp}, the temporary goal, indicated as the red circle, is placed in the middle of the frontier region, located close to the obstructed area by the steepest and highest terrain segments.
+Such goal selection poses a challenge for the robot.
+Although the shortest path between the robot's initial position and the goal is a straight line across the steep terrain, the risk of flipping or tipping over is also the largest.
+Despite this challenge, as seen in the first three columns of Fig.~\ref{fig:elevation-rich-exp}, our system effectively guides the robot to perform safe maneuvers to circumvent the steep terrain.
+This result proves that our method can effectively guide the robot to navigate hazardous terrains by penalizing the robot's movement distance using the first moment and incorporating the motion uncertainty via the second moment.
+The last column shows that after arriving at the current goal, the vehicle continues its mission by extending its elevation map, updating the MDP, and computing a new policy based on the goal selected by the frontier-based method.

-Fig.~\ref{fig:trail} shows the robot navigating on a trail surrounded by various vegetation.
-Since this environment does not contain elevated terrains, it is only necessary to provide obstacle penalty using a cost map.
-As described in Section~\ref{sec:lidar-exp}, we use trajectory-based supporting state sampling and goal generation for fast traversal in this scenario.
-The figure shows that our system allows the robot to navigate through the trail safely without colliding into the dense vegetation and other obstacles.